 If you have never used one of these excuses not to take your kids on a trip, you can stop reading now and start planning your next vacation.

 Let me tell you a secret: there is never going to be the perfect time to travel with your children!
 And there will always be an excuse not to do it.

 Something will come up and you will putt off your plans till next summer, next spring break, next year… And before you know it, your kids will be too old and will not want to travel with you.

-To tell you the truth, I also have some worries when we take our kids on a trip.
-The difference is that I don’t use them as an excuse not to travel.
+To tell you the truth, we also have some worries when we take our kids on a trip.
+The difference is that we don’t use them as an excuse not to travel.
 We just do it and figure out the rest along the way.

 People grow through experience and it’s your experiences that shape you.
 Not the memories.

-‘I can’t really take a 5 (or a 2,3,… just fill it in) year old on a trip.
+‘I cannot really take a 5 (or a 2,3,… just fill it in) year old on a trip.
 He cannot do much and thus we will not be able to do anything either’.

 It’s amazing how often this excuse is used!
 If we can take three kids under 5 on a 28-hour long flight (with 2 stop-overs) to Australia, then you really have nothing to worry about on a 10-hour flight.
 Really!